darkmastermindz/Automations-Apple-Shortcuts/README.md

 - Retrieves 8 digit 2FA token and puts it on the clipboard automactically then closes the app
 - Comments:
   - Only works on iPhone
+  - Assumes user has setup 2FA in app
 - Required Apps:
   - https://apps.apple.com/us/app/securid/id318038618